singularityhacker/Content/Writing_on_GitHub_II.md

 In a [previous post](https://medium.com/@justiceconder/writing-on-github-c35ddd12bfd8), I spoke about moving to GitHub as a technical writing platform.
 In this post, I will address some of the challenges I faced, methods of resolution, and future goals as I continue down this journey.
 If you want to know the exact reasons I have made this change, review the previous post.

+**Editors**

+When I first started down this path, I wasn't accustomed to writing in markdown so the first thing I did is clone some repositories to my local machine and look for a good markdown editor.
+This is where things got strange.
+It seems that writing in markdown has become something of a rising trend to the degree that there are several paid editors on the market with some even requiring a subscription.
+Thankfully I didn't capitulate to these scams and decided to just go all in and use VS Code as my editor.
+I had to brush up on the interface, staging and committing changes, and package installation.
+The exercise proved beneficial but one aspect of the workflow I still didn't like was the subpar Grammarly integration.

+By accident, I discovered that editing files directly from within the browser on the GitHub website itself proved sufficient for most things I was doing.
+After adding a Chrome extension that made editing markdown files even more friendly and realizing that the Grammarly chrome extension worked as well when this extension was enabled, I started to really fall into a daily groove.
+What's cool is that all my content is still available locally if needed (meaning I can interact with it with any application on my machine) but still conveniently available to be edited within a browser window.
+It's really the best of both worlds.

+**Organization**

+A word on organization.
+Github projects.

+**Image Management**

+Imgur and the upload app

+**Presentation**

+Hack.md

+Awesome slides

+A good way to make private content public content.

+**The trivium of technical writing**

+...

+---

 **Organization and Collaborative Discussion**

 GitHub projects and issues to the rescue.
 See the issue that tracked my thoughts and notes for this very post here: https://github.com/singularityhacker/Content/issues/2